Do you really have to wait a half hour after eating before going for a swim?

-Of the accidental drowning cases reviewed in the study, more than 79 percent had recently eaten, which may leave you wondering about the validity of other summer-themed wisdoms.
-Michele Bailey, DO, a primary care physician at Rush University Medical Center, helps separate fact from fiction so you can stay safer this summer.
+Of the accidental drowning cases reviewed in the study, more than 79% had recently eaten, which may leave you wondering about the validity of other summer-themed wisdoms.
+Michele Bailey, DO, a primary care physician at RUSH, helps separate fact from fiction so you can stay safer this summer.

 Fact or fiction?
 With each bee sting you endure, the reaction (pain, swelling, anaphylaxic or severe allergic reaction) gets worse and worse.

-Fiction: Plenty of research supports just the opposite, according to the Office of Health, Safety and Security (HSS); reactions to bee stings actually lessen with each bee sting.
+Fiction: Plenty of research supports just the opposite, according to the Office of Health, Safety and Security; reactions to bee stings actually lessen with each bee sting.

 Another myth regarding bees: Older adults are more susceptible to severe reactions following bee stings, which trigger the body to produce histamines.

-"The truth,” says Bailey, "is that older adults are typically less at risk for an extreme reaction because they produce less histamine than younger adults."
+"The truth," Bailey says, "is that older adults are typically less at risk for an extreme reaction because they produce less histamine than younger adults."

 Protect yourself and your family this summer by following these bee safety tips:

 - Wear light-colored clothing (for some reason, bees tend to attack dark objects)

 - Don't wear perfumes or other beauty products with floral or citrus scents, which can attract bees